What is worth six hours of roundtrip driving? How much time do you feel you need to spend before going home?

 Featuring some open fields, some wooded sections, and amazing views while riding through scenic boulder fields and rock gardens, Medicine Park trails are vastly different from anything else that close to the Dallas Metro area.

 I would say Waco or Austin are the next closest places to offer anything similar, but that is not based on personal experience.
 Dinosaur Valley features tough terrain, but not the views.
-Sansom Park in Forth Worth serves up some views and rocky terrain, but not in quite the same extremes.
+Sansom Park in Fort Worth serves up some views and rocky terrain, but not in quite the same extremes.
 The hills where I started riding, in northwest Arkansas, are just as big or bigger, and some definitely are rocky, but they are completely wooded.
 Only in parts of the state I haven’t ridden are there sweeping views directly from a mountain bike trail.
 Sure, several trails in Moab offer all of it in bigger quantities, but getting there is much less practical.

 I’ll mention again the nearby Wichita Mountains Wildlife Refuge, a place not to be missed–especially if you are right next door already.
 Combined with that, Medicine Park makes for an ultimate weekend getaway.
 Your favorite navigation tool knows how to get you there.
 The trails themselves?
 I could show you, but sadly, I cannot explain it after just one time there.
 Basecamp Outfitters will be glad to point you in the right direction.